 Many people want to stay in their home for as long as possible, and over recent years there has been a bigger push by the NHS to keep people out of hospitals and residential care facilities, and keep them in their communities.
 In addition to this, the pandemic has heavily affected the residential care industry, making alternative options even more attractive than before.

-Being cared for in your own home can have major benefits, as well as being a cost-effective option for people with a wide range of needs.
+Being cared for in your own home can have major benefits, as well as often being a cost-effective option for people with a wide range of needs.
 Home care encompasses a large number of services, and can offer anything from twice weekly visits all the way through to live-in, 24-hour care, so it’s likely there’s a service out there for you.
 Some of the key care services that are usually available as home care include:

 The following types of care tend to be more casual arrangements, which support people who need help with their day-to-day tasks and needs, rather than medical support: